flightlessphotos/flightlessphotos.github.io/pages/portraits.md

 ## Professional Head Shots

-Perfect for social media profile pictures and avatars, speaker/author bios, and websites!
+Get an up-to-date head shot that is perfect for social media profile pictures and avatars, speaker/author bios, and websites!

 ## Family Portraits